wilort/mastermind-solver/README.md

 ## General optimization model.
 Let
 $B$ be the set of ball IDs and
-$C$ be the set of possible ball colors
+$C$ be the set of possible ball colors.

 Let $ x_{b,c} $ be a binary variable where $ b \in B, c \in C $.
 $$